Are you looking for an easy way to invest a small amount of money?

 Most people will avoid Stash because of its monthly fee.
 Having to pick your own investments is another notable downside.

 Are you still wanting to know more about Stash Invest?

 Two actual Stash users share their investing experiences below:

-Andrew Herrig recommends Stash for beginner investors stating, “Stash is a good option for someone just getting started with investing and needs guidance on how to allocate their portfolio and help in determining their risk tolerance.”
+Andrew Herrig states, “Stash is a good option for someone just getting started with investing and needs guidance on how to allocate their portfolio and help in determining their risk tolerance.”

 He now uses his investing knowledge to invest in index funds at a traditional brokerage that doesn’t charge a monthly fee.

 Kristin Stones has been using Stash for two years and appreciates the simplicity of being able to invest small dollar amounts at a time.
 Investing her small change prevents Kristin from making frivolous purchases.